 A tax audit ending badly doesn’t have to be the end.
 You got options.
-To object and appeal is one.
-But there are more.
+From objections and appeals to much more.

 Objections & Appeals

 Once the audit is over and you got the new assessment, the ball is in your court.
 What do you do next?
 Let things be or continue the fight?
-Here are the options you got:
+You can:

 If you decide to accept the acceptance, there is nothing else to do but manage your tax debt – working out a way to pay – often through a payment arrangement.